usaid-cs/yesterday-i-learned/random.md

+1. [Naan is very hard to make](https://www.clg.org/Class-Action/List-of-Class-Actions/Stonefire-Naan-Authentic-Flatbreads-National-Class-Action): "requiring the baker’s undivided attention for each piece of naan, naan is not suitable for mass production, even in modern tandoor-style ovens."
+1. [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#History) started with version 0.9, stayed in 1.1 for almost 18 years, and quickly went from 2.0 to 3.0 in 3 years.
+1. No one guarantees AirBnb to be free of bed bugs.
+1. "韮叶" is a kind of noodle thickness.
+1. Babybel ("tiny cheese in red wax") is processed cheese.
+1. [Fortune cookies](https://en.wikipedia.org/wiki/Fortune_cookie) are Japan-inspired products that the Chinese thought were American.
+1. You don't [pump air into your own scuba gear](https://www.youtube.com/watch?v=pZYWO0ylFoQ) because (a) it's hard, and (b) the pump adds oils and lubricants into the air you breathe.
 1. Article 1: WhatsApp tracks your metadata.
 Article 2: [for spam](https://www.whatsapp.com/safety/WA_StoppingAbuse_Whitepaper_020418_Update.pdf).
 1. Cross check is pushing someone over with the middle of the stick. (i.e. no crosses are formed)
 1. *Fettuccine* means ribbon. *Lasagna* means cooking pot. *Linguine* means little tongues. *Penne* means quill. *Spaghetti* means cord. *Vermicelli* means little worms.